The Freetrade SIPP

 What we do with it

-The personal information we collect may be transferred to, and stored at a destination outside the European Economic Area (EEA), this could be to another company within the Gaudi group of companies or to external service providers working on our behalf.
+The personal information we collect may be transferred to, and stored at a destination outside the European Economic Area (EEA).
+This could be to external service providers working on our behalf.

 Where any such processing takes place, appropriate controls, such as adoption of agreements containing the appropriate standard clauses, will be put in place to ensure that the personal information is protected to the same standard as if it were in the UK.